 General Plan Policy SE 1.3: Site-Specific Hazards Studies Does the NZO Description: ✓ Applications for new development shall consider fulfill this policy? exposure to coastal and other hazards.
 Where appropriate, an application for new development shall include a geologic/soils/ geotechnical study and any other studies that identify geologic hazards affecting the proposed Chapter 17.32 [Hazards] includes requirements for a project site and any necessary mitigation.
 The site-specific initial assessment to screen for any study report shall contain a statement certifying potential hazards on sites and a follow-on special that the site is suitable for the proposed report for any hazards determined to exist onsite, development and that it will be safe from including coastal, geological, and fire safety hazards. geologic hazards.
 The report shall be prepared and signed by a licensed certified engineering geologist or geotechnical engineer, subject to review and acceptance by the City.
 General Plan Policy SE 2: Bluff Erosion and Retreat Does the NZO fulfill this policy?
 Objective: Chapter 17.32 [Hazards] contains numerous To ensure safe siting of bluff-top buildings and development standards and general requirements other development and to avoid the need for that address subpolicies of SE 2, including bluff-top shoreline erosion-control structures. setbacks, shoreline armoring, and bluff face development.
 General Plan Policy SE 3: Beach Erosion and Shoreline Hazards Does the NZO ✓ fulfill this policy?
-Objective: Chapter 17.32 [Hazards] contains numerous To minimize or eliminate the need for shoreline development standards and requirements that address subpolicies of SE 3, including prohibiting new permanent structures in bluff-top setbacks, requiring engineering reports, requiring Minor Conditional Use approval for temporary beach structures, and restricting shoreline protection devices.
+Objective: Chapter 17.32 [Hazards] contains numerous To minimize or eliminate the need for shoreline development standards and requirements that protection structures while siting development address subpolicies of SE 3, including prohibiting new safely, maintaining shoreline sand supply, and permanent structures in bluff-top setbacks, requiring providing safe lateral and vertical shoreline engineering reports, requiring Minor Conditional Use access. approval for temporary beach structures, and restricting shoreline protection devices.